Docs

 Warning

 This guide is for users who want to build a custom user interface using the Clerk API.
-To use a prebuilt UI, you should use Clerk's Account Portal pages or prebuilt components.
+To use a prebuilt UI, use the Account Portal pages or prebuilt components.

 However, if you specified a redirect URL when creating the invitation, you must handle the sign-up and sign-in flows in your code for that page.
-You can either embed Clerk's <SignIn /> component on that page, or if the prebuilt component doesn't meet your specific needs or if you require more control over the logic, you can rebuild the existing Clerk flows using the Clerk API.
+You can either embed the <SignIn /> component on that page, or if the prebuilt component doesn't meet your specific needs or if you require more control over the logic, you can rebuild the existing Clerk flows using the Clerk API.

 This guide will demonstrate how to build custom flows to handle organization invitations.